Open Accessibility Menu

 Personal interests:

 I love traveling and exploring the world.
 I also enjoy all things outdoors.
 I particularly love camping and hiking.
-I also enjoy reading fiction and gardening.
-My time is also filled with my 5 year old twins and almost 1 year old.
-They are bundles of energy and fun that always keep me moving.
+I also enjoy reading fiction and nonfiction and often have 3 or more different books at once.
+My time is also filled with my 3 young kids who are super adventurous with a seemingly endless supply of energy.

 Mari Kai, M.D.